Financial support

 Seeking additional help

-If your complaint can’t be resolved directly with ING, you can lodge a complaint with the Australian Financial Complaints Authority (AFCA) directly.
-Visit their website at www.afca.org.au.
-Alternatively, you can also contact AFCA by calling 1800 931 678, emailing info@afca.org.au, or mailing GPO Box 3, MELBOURNE VIC 3001.
+You can also lodge a complaint with the Australian Financial Complaints Authority (AFCA) directly.
+Simply visit afca.org.au, call 1800 931 678, email info@afca.org.au or mail Australian Financial Complaints Authority, GPO Box 3, MELBOURNE VIC 3001.

 Useful resources